-The article is organised as follows: the first section below gives a brief review of the literature, followed in Section 2 by an explanation on the minimum wage setting in Thailand.
-In Section 3, the data and some descriptive analysis of the Thai labour market are highlighted.
-Section 4 reports the empirical models and findings from the employment analysis, followed by the distributional analysis in Section 5.
-Lastly, some concluding remarks are given in Section 6.
+The article is organised as follows: Section 1 introduces the minimum wage setting in Thailand.
+In Section 2 the data and some descriptive analysis of the Thai labour market are provided.
+Section 3 reports the empirical models and findings from the employment analysis, followed by the distributional analysis in Section 4.
+Lastly, some concluding remarks are given in Section 5.